amberj/amberja.in/quotes.markdown

 <blockquote>"We reject: kings, presidents and voting.
 We believe in: rough consensus and running code." <i><b>- David Clark (in IETF meetings)</b></i></blockquote>

 <blockquote>"Most good programmers do programming not because they expect to get paid or get adulation by the public, but because it is fun to program." <i><b>- Linus Torvalds</b></i></blockquote>

+<blockquote>"It should be noted that no ethically-trained software engineer would ever consent to write a DestroyBaghdad procedure.
+Basic professional ethics would instead require him to write a DestroyCity procedure, to which Baghdad could be given as a parameter." <i><b>- Nathaniel S. Borenstein</b></i></blockquote>

+<blockquote>"Good code is its own best documentation.
+As you're about to add a comment, ask yourself, 'How can I improve the code so that this comment isn't needed?'
+Improve the code and then document it to make it even clearer." <i><b>- Steve McConnell (Code Complete)</b></i></blockquote>

+<blockquote>"Programs must be written for people to read, and only incidentally for machines to execute." <i><b>- Harold Abelson & Gerald Jay Sussman (The Structure and Interpretation of Computer Programs)</b></i></blockquote>

+<blockquote>"Given enough eyeballs, all bugs are shallow" <i><b>- Eric Raymond (named in honor of Linus Torvalds in the book The Cathedral and the Bazaar)</b></i></blockquote>

+<blockquote>"Every program attempts to expand until it can read mail.
+Those programs which cannot so expand are replaced by ones which can." <i><b>- Zawinski's law of software envelopment</b></i></blockquote>

+<blockquote>"Software gets slower faster than hardware gets faster." <i><b>- Wirth's law</b></i></blockquote>

+<blockquote>"There are two ways of constructing a software design.
+One way is to make it so simple that there are obviously no deficiencies.
+And the other way is to make it so complicated that there are no obvious deficiencies." <i><b>- C. A. R. Hoare </b></i></blockquote>

 <!--
 <blockquote>"" <i><b>- </b></i></blockquote>